zzxhotmail-beep/netflix_sql_project/README.md

-# Netflix Movies and TV Shows Data Analysis | SQL Data Analyst Portfolio
+# Netflix Content Analysis | SQL Portfolio Project
 ![Netflix Logo](https://cdn.jsdelivr.net/gh/zzxhotmail-beep/netflix_sql_project@main/logo.png)

 ## Project Overview

-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project analyzes Netflix’s content catalog using SQL in PostgreSQL to uncover patterns in content distribution, audience targeting, and production trends.

+The analysis focuses on transforming raw data into actionable insights that could support content strategy and platform decision-making.

 ## Core Objectives

-- Analyze the distribution of content types (movies vs TV shows).
-- Identify the most common ratings for movies and TV shows.
+- Understand the balance between movies and TV shows on the platform.
+- Identify dominant content ratings and their implications for target audiences.
-- List and analyze content based on release years, countries, and durations.
+- Analyze trends across release years, countries, and content duration.
-- Explore and categorize content based on specific criteria and keywords.
+- Explore content themes and categorize titles based on keywords and metadata.

 ## Dataset